 TRAVELING ALONE?
 HERE ARE SOME TIPS ON HOW NOT TO BE (AND FEEL) ALONE:

-Find a free accommodation, free tour, or a local friend to explore the city with at Couchsurfing.com
+Find free accommodation, free tour, or a local friend to explore the city with at Couchsurfing.com

-Meet fellow travellers by booking your stay via Hostelworld.com
+Meet fellow travelers by booking your stay via Hostelworld.com